 Lead-based paint inspection provides two benefits: (1) the costs of mitigation measures are considerable and must be factored into the cost estimates for repair/feasibility analysis and (2) the health risks to residents, particularly children and the elderly, may be severe.
 If the unit to be assisted was built prior to 1978, and will be rehabilitated, the assisted unit will be tested for the presence of lead- dust hazards.
 If present, the stabilization, encapsulation or removal of lead-based paint will be considered in the costs of rehabilitation and included in the feasibility analysis for repair versus reconstruction.
 Projects that will be reconstructed will result in the demolition and removal of the structure, and therefore any potential lead hazards associated with the structure.
 As such, no lead-based paint testing will be conducted on reconstruction projects determined to be such at the time of the initial site inspection.

 Federal asbestos regulations for testing and identification of asbestos apply to “facilities” as defined by those regulations.
 Single family housing does not meet this definition and is therefore exempt from the testing and identification requirements.
 Additionally, the State of Florida does not have any state level requirements for asbestos testing in housing projects.
-However, federal health and safety standards and materials handling and disposal requirements for asbestos containing materials still apply at the construction phase.
+However, federal health and safety standards and materials handling and disposal requirements for asbestos containing materials (ACM) still apply at the construction phase.

 During the environmental review process, FloridaCommerce has created a special condition for any property that was constructed prior to 1989 that indicates that testing may be required.
 As this is a very expensive process to undertake as a general condition of housing rehabilitation, the program has determined that asbestos testing, mitigation, and air monitoring activities will be undertaken when suspect asbestos containing materials (ACM) will be impacted by the rehabilitation or reconstruction activities only